• MUDDY BROWN WATER

 You can only have a boat surveyed at a

-brokerage after you've made an offer in
+after you've made an offer in

-writing on a legally watertight contract
+on a legally watertight contract

-subsequently accepted by the seller.
+subsequently accepted b

 That is how the brokerage system works.
 Also, you must pay a 10% deposit and commit to purchase before a surveyor is allowed near the boat.